 The yolk in the egg may cause the edge of the crust to brown too quickly.
 You might need to use a pie crust shield or strips of aluminum foil, which is the cheapest option.
 Cut strips of aluminum foil about 2″ wide and fold them over the edge of the crust, all the way around.

 If you’re making a single-crust pie, prebake the crust at 375℉ until golden brown.
 This could take anywhere from 15-25 minutes depending on your oven.
-If you notice any bubbles while baking, pop them with a fork.
+If you notice any bubbles while baking, gently press them down with the back of a spoon..
 Many old school bakers recommend using pie weights but the results can be unpredictable.
 I’ve never used pie weights and always baked a perfect crust.

 Helpful Tools (optional)